 Visit the Sumida river.
 Bring a bag lunch and picnic food and hike up to the viewing platform.
 You can also take a break from the hustle and bustle of the Sumida river by staying in the private coffee house, right outside the walled city.
 There is also yoga in retreats right outside the coffee house.

 When you return to Tokyo, you’ll be tempted by the many vending machine failures.
 Put your money and any electronics in a convenient place as they are pretty costly.
 If you don’t want to spend the money on a month-long trip to Tokyo, stay for a weekend and return to your home country.
 Before you leave, print out directions and a map and take a city tour to familiarize yourself with the area.
 The city is very large and you will not get lost as long as you follow your guide.
+You can visit this website and find the best vehicle for you.

 Tokyo is a great place to visit – check it out on your next trip.
+As a souvenir, you can buy japanese shears which are one of the highest quality in the world.